China:10 Amazing Places (including Travel Tips)

 10. Book a Hong Kong Stopover

-Hong Kong is a surprising stopover for travelers to Europe.
+Hong Kong is a surprising stopover for travellers to Europe.
 Having the Chinese aspect of Kowloon and the British feel of Hong Kong island makes 48 hours in Hong Kong captivating.

-If everything Chinese is your preference, then Kowloon has daily and night markets for shopping, authentic Chinese dishes to savor and the place to watch the light show every evening on Victoria Harbour.
+If everything Chinese is your preference, then Kowloon has daily and night markets for shopping, authentic Chinese dishes to savour and a place to watch the light show every evening on Victoria Harbour.

-For a more British feel, seek out Hong Kong island for the famous Peak Tram to Victoria Peak for unbeatable views of Hong Kong skyline.
+For a more British feel, seek out Hong Kong Island for the famous Peak Tram to Victoria Peak for unbeatable views of the Hong Kong skyline.

 Related Post: 5 Choices for a Hong Kong Stopover